WomUUn’s Retreat

 Where is the Retreat?

-Our Retreat is hosted at the YMCA Camp Copneconic in Fenton, Michigan, about an hour / 45 miles north of Ann Arbor.
-About a week before the Retreat we provide all attendees with a list of other attendees and their locations, to make arranging carpools easier.
+Our Retreat is hosted at the Butzel Lodge at Tamarack Adventure & Retreat Center in Ortonville, Michigan, about an hour / 45 miles north of Ann Arbor.
+About a week before the retreat we provide all attendees with a list of other attendees and their locations, to make arranging carpools easier.

 How do I sign up to attend the Retreat?